Xilinx/Vitis_Libraries/vision/docs/src/tutorial.rst

 	make run TARGET=sw_emu

-Besides *run*, the Vitis case makefile also allows *host* and *xclbin* as build target.
+Besides ``run``, the Vitis case makefile also allows ``host`` and ``xclbin`` as build targets.
-At the end of the flow, console window will print out the verification results and show ***Test Passed .... !!!*** at the end of simulation.
+At the end of the flow, the console window will print out the verification results and show **Test Passed .... !!!** at the end of simulation.
 The output image is saved in the working directory.

 .. code:: c